jankotek/mapdb-hz-offheap/README.md

             .make();
 ```

-It also provides Java Agent to instrumens Hazelcast classes directly while they are loading.
+It also provides Java Agent to instrumens Hazelcast classes at runtime  while they are loading.
-So there is no need to deploy specialized fork.
+So there is no need to swap Hazelcast binaries.